toopster/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

 #

 └── source-data

     ├── training-set-values.csv
         # Raw "training" dataset of 59,400 Tanzanian waterpoints.

     ├── training-set-labels.csv
-        # Raw "training" labels, denoting the functional status of the Tanzania waterpoints, corresponding to the waterpoint data provided in `training-set-values.csv`
+        # Raw "training" labels, denoting the functional status of the Tanzania
+        waterpoints, corresponding to the waterpoint data provided in training-set-values.csv.

     ├── test-set-values.csv
-        # Raw "test" dataset of Tanzanian waterpoints
+        # Raw "test" dataset of 'unseen' Tanzanian waterpoints to be used to predict
+        their functional status.

+└── submission-data

 └── other-data